nayanbera/XModFit/doc_source/Brief_Tutorial.rst

 Data Importing and Fitting
 --------------------------
-The main objective of :ref:`XAnoS_Fit` is to provide a user to fit a model/function to a data.
+The main objective of **XModFit** is to provide a user to fit a model/function to a data.
 Please follow these to perform a data fitting using :ref:`XAnoS_Fit`:

 1. Click the **Data** tab.
 2. Import data file(s) by clicking the **Add Files** button which will prompt for selecting the data files.